lucky51/test-runner/README.md

 # test-runner

-A init test runner's tool for dotnet.
+A unit test runner's tool for dotnet.
 Support fuzzy query.
 Tree of unit test.
 I use this tool and vscode to write c sharp code.​ Because the xuint project is not output logs yet.